Arthritis in Horses

 Inside joints there are bone surfaces which are normally covered with a thin layer of cartilage, these are lubricated with a small amount of joint fluid, which allows the two surfaces to ‘glide’ over one another with minimum friction.
 With equine arthritis, the cartilage within the horses joint undergoes change or damage, becoming less smooth and resulting in the bone surfaces rubbing together.
 Pain levels increase as the cartilage thins, resulting in pain, inflammation, stiffness (lack of mobility) and eventually, lameness.

 Arthritis joint symptoms include swelling, pain, stiffness and decreased range of motion (lack of mobility).
-Any joint in the body can be affected by osteoarthritis, but the most common locations of arthritis in horses is found in the fetlocks, back/spine, hocks, neck and hoofs (including the navicular area).
-Specific diagnosed arthritic conditions within the equine industry are can also be diagnosed as ring bone and bone spavin.
+Any joint in the body can be affected by osteoarthritis, but the most common locations of arthritis in horses are found in the fetlocks, back/spine, hocks, neck and hoofs (including the navicular area).
+Specific diagnosed arthritic conditions within the equine industry are can also be diagnosed as ringbone and bone spavin.

 What causes arthritis in horses?